Disciplining misbehaving kids is often a difficult and emotion-laden task. If only you could figure out a way to tame your temper!

 God’s response to us is always guided by his compassion and insight into what we need.

 Likewise, you can’t help your child until you can understand them and what they need.
 A helpful question to ask yourself at the moment might be, “What’s it like to be my child right now?”

 - What is my child feeling right now?

 - Have I ever felt similar emotions?

-- What’s important to them?
+- What’s important to my child?

 - What might my child need right now?

-6. Look for the opportunity.
+6. Look for the opportunity

-Prepare to make the most of a difficult situation: ask yourself, “What opportunities are there for unconditional love or building life skills?”
+Prepare to make the most of a difficult situation.
+You can ask yourself, “What opportunities are there, for unconditional love or building life skills?”
 Difficult times can provide the best arena for personal growth.
 As we say, “Don’t waste a good crisis!”